 Some people who drink water containing haloacetic acids in excess of the MCL over many years may have an increased risk of getting cancer.
-The violation occurred in July 2016.
-This year's annual HAA5 sample will be taken in July.
+The violation occurred in First Quarter 2018.
+We are now monitoring quarterly for TTHM and HAA5 and are working to optimize our treatment to limit TTHM/HAA5 formation.